khurram-wasim/beautiful-jekyll/_posts/2018-05-20-server-side-rendering-in-angular.md

 document and navigator.)
 To fix this issue I included the module **domino** which provides DOM at the backend.

-A sample usage can also be found [here](https://github.com/angular/universal/issues/830).
+Another sample usage can also be found [here](https://github.com/angular/universal/issues/830).

 # 3. Setup a webpack config to handle this Node server.ts file and serve your application!